Pest Identification: Cellar Spiders in Tennessee

 Where to Find Cellar Spiders

 If you have a cellar, you’ll likely find cellar spiders there, as their name suggests.
-But cellar spiders can also be found in places with cellar-like conditions throughout your home—dark, moist spaces that are secluded from bright, wide open ones.
-You’ll encounter cellar spiders most often in basements, bathrooms, and crawl spaces.
+But these spiders can also be found in places with cellar-like conditions throughout your home—dark, moist spaces that are secluded from bright, wide open ones.
+You’ll encounter these spiders most often in basements, bathrooms, and crawl spaces.
 Be on the lookout for their webs, as the presence of webs usually means that cellar spiders are nearby.

 Stellar Cellar Spider Control With U.S. Pest Protection